inducer/relate/doc/content.rst

     .. attribute:: id

-        An identifer used as page anchors and for tracking.
+        An identifier used as page anchors and for tracking.
 Not user-visible otherwise.

     .. attribute:: rules